lukedupuis/sempervirens-emailer/README.md

 ### Advanced

-<p>In addition to a simplified quick start API, `@sempervirens/emailer` accepts an `options` object and a `defaults` object.
-These correspond to the <a href="https://nodemailer.com/smtp/" target="_blank">Nodemailer transport options</a>.
+<p>In addition to a simplified quick start API, `@sempervirens/emailer` accepts an `options` object, which correspond to the <a href="https://nodemailer.com/smtp/" target="_blank">Nodemailer transport options</a>.
 The Nodemailer options can be passed either directly into the `send` function, or preconfigured on an `Emailer` instance by passing them into the `Emailer` constructor.<p>

 ```
 const data3 = await Emailer.send({